A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 Goslar was the base of our adventures for most of our visit, but we also spent a night in lovely Quedlinburg to experience the eastern part of the Harz.

-Scroll further down to see the things we did during our time in the Harz!
+Scroll further down to see all of the best things to do in the Harz Mountains!

 Map and geography